putnopvut/hidenseek/README.md

 This provides a simple Hide 'n' Seek game that demonstrates the Asterisk Rest Interface (ARI) in a fun way.

 # Installation
-This game has two dependencies, the "websocket" and "ari-client" npm modules.
+This game has a few dependencies, such as the "websocket" and "ari-client" npm modules, which are listed in the package.json file.
 To install these, simply run the following from your command line.
 ````
-npm install websocket
-npm install ari-client
+npm install
 ````

 # Asterisk configuration